The Thin Dead Line

-"The Thin Dead Line" is episode 14 of season 2 in the television show Angel.
+"The Thin Dead Line" is the 14th episode of the second season of the American television series Angel.
 Co-written by Jim Kouf and Shawn Ryan and directed by Scott McGinnis, it was originally broadcast on February 13, 2001 on the WB network.
 In "The Thin Dead Line", Anne, the administrator of a homeless shelter, asks Gunn to investigate a squad of zombie policemen who have been assaulting street kids.
 While Angel teams up with Detective Kate Lockley to investigate the source of the undead cops, Wesley ends up getting shot by one of the policemen and Gunn, Anne and some street kids hole up in the shelter while the zombie policemen try to claw their way in.

 Plot

 A friend of Virginia brings her daughter to the soon-to-be-renamed Angel Investigations, asking them to remove the eye that grew out of the back of her head after she was attacked by an unseen assailant.
 Wesley assures the mother that they will find a way to get rid of the eye.
 Meanwhile, Angel is feeling the increasing weight of his self-imposed solitude.
 As he walks round the hotel lobby and stands at the desk where his team used to gather, he can't help but feel lonelier than ever and in a fit of anger he shoves a pile of papers off the desk.

 At a teen shelter, two teens show up after curfew in search of safety, and their fear convinces shelter administrator Anne to make an exception to the rules.
 Kenny explains that he and Len were unfairly attacked by a policeman, which has been happening to other street kids as well.
 Anne takes the problem to Gunn at Angel Investigations.
 He accompanies her back to the shelter and questions the kids about the incidents with the police.
 Angel, who has surreptitiously trailed Gunn, is attacked by a policeman while standing outside.
 Angel fights back, but the officer rises every time he's knocked down, until the vampire kicks the cop's head completely off and even then, the head keeps talking for a moment.
 When Angel asks Detective Kate Lockley to look up the dead cop's badge, she finds that he's been dead for six months.
 More sleuthing reveals that someone is putting dead cops back on the streets as zombies.